KyuuKiya/kyuukiya.github.io/_pages/about.md

   - Exercise II in Energy Engineering (School of Engineering, The University of Osaka), *<font color="#808080">2023</font>*

 # Professional Activities
+- Student Executive Committee, *The University of Osaka Honors Program for Graduate Schools in Science, Engineering and Informatics*, *<font color="#808080">2025 - 2026</font>*
 - Session Chair, *Mixing Presentation A (The University of Osaka Next Generation Researcher Development Project)*, *<font color="#808080">2025</font>*
 - Assistant, *Public open of the Strong 14 MeV neutron engineering experimental device "OKTAVIAN" (The University of Osaka Icho Festival)*, *<font color="#808080">2023 - 2025</font>*
 - Student Research Mentor, *Exercise II in Energy Engineering (School of Engineering, The University of Osaka)*, *<font color="#808080">2022 - 2024</font>*